ClementNerma/Rave/docs/master.md

 }
 ```

 Which is a lot more readable.
-The `default` keyword runs its related set of instructions if none of the other values matched the provided one.
+The `default` keyword runs its related set of instructions if None of the other values matched the provided one.

 Enumerations are especially useful when dealing with enumerations: